 - Panels and communities should provide a foundation of underlying process and tools that facilitate interactions between individuals.

-- Stakeholders should not bogged down in the details of execution (or comprehensive documentation).
+- Stakeholders should not be bogged down in the details of execution (or comprehensive documentation).
 Instead they should be able to focus on activating the results creating the products and services that work for their customers.

 - Contracts should typically be structured so that they encompass, not only the program stand-up, but also at least a year’s worth of research ensuring minimal contract negotiations and allowing us to collaborate freely with stakeholders based on their needs.